Thursday, July 26, 2018

 Jena checks on baby Sam....

-...while Sam checks to see if he needs a shave
+....while Sam checks to see if he needs a shave

 before he meets Jena in the kitchen for a quick snog.

 Furniture from the living room and entry hall....from Germany and usually referred to as German red stain.
+The matching sofa and chair were made by Scheneegas.

 Furniture from the kitchen, Wisconsin Toy and unknown brands: